KatherineMEnright/BlancheAmes/README.md

        manifest="https://iiif.lib.harvard.edu/manifests/drs:492540327"
        seq="5">

-## The Women's Health Advocate, Patron, Administrator
+## The Women's Health Advocate, Patron & Administrator

 One such cause to which Blanche was devoted was the fight for the right of Massachusetts women to access contraceptives and birth control, a crucial women's health issue.
 In ?? year, Blanche co-founded the Birth Control League of Massachusetts, and served as its president for ??? years.
 The pamphlet to the right is among the print materials related to the campaign that Blanche collected....the same folder includes a copy of the papal decree...and Blanche's two-page rebuttal addressed to ..the citizens of Boston...pleading the public not to let Roman Catholic religious doctrine dictate the matter of public health.